by Tea Master DANIELA CUBELIC

 This triple action powerhouse can help:

 - Counteract brain fog & fatigue caused by the time change.
-The refreshing scent is so intensely icy that it helps clear the cobwebs & the green tea is associated with boosting creativity & mental function.
+Ultra-reviving rich minty-eucalyptus notes help clear the cobwebs & green tea in it is associated with boosting creativity & mental function.

 - Promote sinus health & boost immune response to spring colds & flu (inflamed sinuses can worsen allergies & colds & flu).

-Drink 2–3 cups throughout the day, starting with the time change.
+Drink 2–3 cups ALLERGY & HAY FEVER DEFENSE TEA throughout the day, starting with the time change.
 Keep going through allergy season if you suffer from sinus issues or seasonal allergies—it contains herbs & green tea which are associated with preventing & reducing symptoms.
-Studies indicate the benefits of these ingredients are further enhanced if you drink them before as well as when the season hits.
+Studies indicate the benefits of these ingredients are further enhanced if you drink

-Instead of a moisturiser, apply Heaven Bath, Body & Massage Oil after soaking, when skin is still damp, to moisturize skin & enhance the relaxation further.
+- Instead of a moisturiser, apply soothing HEAVEN BATH, BODY & MASSAGE OIL after soaking, (when skin is still damp), to moisturize the skin & deepen relaxation.

-- Apply Night Magic Serum after cleansing your face.
-It’s a sleep aid & overnight moisturizer packed with tranquil & skin-loving plant extracts.
+- Apply NIGHT MAGIC SERUMafter cleansing your face.
+It’s both a sleep aid & overnight moisturizer packed with tranquil & skin-loving plant extracts.

 energizing morning rituals

 Start your day with a caffeine-free burst of energy.
-Shower with Westcoast Wilderness Hand & Body Wash—a revitalizing combination of powerful essential oils derived from trees.
+Shower with WESTCOAST WILDERNESS HAND & BODY WASH—a revitalizing combination of powerful essential oils derived from trees.
 Being in the forest is linked with valuable health benefits including stress reduction, improved mood & immune boosting.
-Diffuse WESTCOAST WILDERNESS DIFFUSER BLEND to boost the energy in any room & promote mental function throughout the day.

 Use tea as a natural way to flavour oatmeal.
 Oats are a healthy way to start the day & help balance blood sugar & energy levels.